 2: APPLY FOR NECESSARY VISAS

 Once you make sure your passport is valid, it’s time to take care of necessary visas.
 Make a list of all countries you’re planning to travel to and start reading about each country’s visa requirements.
 Depending on your nationality and the visited country, applying for a visa is often costly and time-consuming.
 Thus it’s important to start doing it as soon as possible!
 If you are not sure about anything, you can always call the embassy and ask any questions you may have to get rid of your doubts.
-Some countries allow visitors to apply for electonic visa online and save time and hassle this way.
-You can check it by applying for your next visa here.
+Some countries allow visitors to apply for electronic visa online and save time and hassle this way.

 3: BUY HEATH & TRAVEL INSURANCE